I am a professional engineer who lives in Oak Bay with his family. I work full time in the BC Public Service for Emergency Management BC.

 April, 2012, I was walking with my daughter up Monterey.
 She looked at a building under construction and asked, "Why are they building a hospital?"
 The building did look ‘commercial’ and very out of place.
 To my eye, it might have been a service building of some sort.
 The next day, I got a knock on the door and a flyer from concerned residents inviting me to the next Oak Bay council meeting.
 Residents wanted to know why such a large building was being built in our neighborhood.
 That council meeting became the first of many I have since attended to express my concerns.

 To organize a constructive response to address the many new "large houses on small lots", I co-founded a community association, Oak Bay Watch.
-This resulted in an invitation to assist with the Floor Area Ratio (FAR) committee revising the Zoning bylaw.
-The wide consultation approach for the FAR report, now incorporated into the new Oak Bay Zoning By-law, remove most of the unintended incentives to demolish over preserve.
+This resulted in an invitation to assist with the Floor Area Ratio (FAR) committee report revising the Zoning bylaw.
+The wide consultation approach for the FAR report, now incorporated into the new Oak Bay Zoning By-law, removed many of the unintended incentives to demolish over preserve.

-I was elected to Oak Bay Council in 2014 and worked hard to improve the way our municipality was being governed.
+I was elected to Oak Bay Council in 2014, re-elected in 2018, and worked hard to improve the way our municipality was being governed.
 Particularly with development transparency, heritage and environmental preservation, finance, taxes and infrastructure/asset management.
-All of our bylaws & policies must still be rewritten to align with the Official Community Plan, as this was not even started in the last mandate.
-I will bring my expertise and professional experience to bear and work hard to craft those bylaws & policies to reflect a balanced, intelligent, cautious approach to changes, always in consultation with Oak Bay homeowners.
+All of our bylaws & policies are still be rewritten to align with the Official Community Plan as the pandemic slowed everything down.
+I will bring my heart, deep expertise, and professional experience to bear and work hard to craft those bylaws & policies to reflect a balanced, intelligent, cautious approach to changes, always in consultation with Oak Bay homeowners.

 I ask again for your trust in me for your vote.

 I’d like to hear your views on how we can better protect and enhance Oak Bay.

 P.S.
 To contact me, email me or click here.